 In 2003, Mr. Haigler returned to New York, this time to stay.
 He began working as a pianist with organizations like DiCapo Opera, Bronx Opera, Riverside Opera, and Amore Opera, and coaching singers in both opera and musical theater.
 In 2004 Mr. Haigler made his New York conducting debut with Mozart's Le Nozze di Figaro at CAMI Hall with the Opera Company of Brooklyn, with whom he would later conduct Menotti's The Consul, and Mozart's The Impresario.
 Mr. Haigler also began as Chorus Master, and later Assistant Conductor of the Bronx Opera, positions he still holds, and conducted his fourth opening night in January 2015 with Benjamin Britten's Albert Herring.
 As a passionate educator in the fields of music and theater, Mr. Haigler was thrilled that his connection to the Bronx Opera also led to him being appointed music director and conductor of two productions with the Lehman College Drama Department, South Pacific and The Pirates of Penzance, with the Orchestra of the Bronx.

-Church music has always been an important part of Michael's life, both personally and professionally.
+Church music has always been an vibtant part of Michael's life, both personally and professionally.
 In 2003 he began as Music Director at the Church of St. Andrew in Staten Island’s historic Old Richmond Town district.
 In January 2005, Michael left Staten Island to become the Music Director at Christ Church Oyster Bay, the Long Island church that Theodore Roosevelt called home during and after his presidency.
 A year later Mr. Haigler founded the Christ Church Festival Orchestra, and started "Concerts at Christ Church", a separately funded arts organization presenting a dozen concerts a year, including large Gala concerts with the Christ Church chorus and orchestra programs.
-In his time at Christ Church, Mr. Haigler has conducted Requiems by Mozart, Fauré, Brahms, and Rutter, the Bach Magnificat, Mozart’s Solemn Vespers (K.339), Haydn's Lord Nelson Mass, the opera Amahl and the Night Visitors (staged, with orchestra), and several orchestral favorites, such as Beethoven overtures (Coriolan and Leonore No. 3), Brahms' Academic Festival Overture, Beethoven's Fourth Piano Concerto, Haydn's "the Bear" Symphony, Mendelssohn's "Italian" Symphony, Bach's Brandenburg Concertos No. 2 and 3, Beethoven’s Ninth Symphony, and even Mahler’s "Resurrection" Symphony (complete). (audio and video samples here; click and scroll down) Most recently (Sept.
-2018), Christ Church hosted the Saint Thomas Choir School (Fifth Ave) and their director, Daniel Hyde, for an afternoon concert, and Mr. Haigler had the pleasure of conducting them, combined with Christ Church's own choirs, for the final three pieces.
+In his time at Christ Church, Mr. Haigler has conducted the expected fare, such as Requiems by Mozart, Fauré, Brahms, and Rutter, the Bach Magnificat and Cantata No. 34 ("O ewiges feuer..."), Mozart’s Solemn Vespers (K.339), Haydn's Lord Nelson Mass, and Schubert's Mass in G. But Mr. Haigler has also led more ambitious works, such as the opera Amahl and the Night Visitors (staged, with orchestra), Beethoven overtures (Coriolan and Leonore No. 3), Brahms' Academic Festival Overture, Beethoven's Fourth Piano Concerto, Haydn's "the Bear" Symphony, Mendelssohn's "Italian" Symphony, Bach's Brandenburg Concertos No. 2 and 3, Beethoven’s Ninth Symphony, and even Mahler’s "Resurrection" Symphony, commemorating 100 years since the death of the composer.
+(Audio and video of most of these is available here.)
+In September of 2018, Christ Church hosted the Saint Thomas Choir School (Fifth Ave) and their director, Daniel Hyde, for an afternoon concert, and Mr. Haigler had the pleasure of conducting them, combined with Christ Church's own choirs.

-In 2016 Mr. Haigler received three new conducting appointments: Music Director of New Camerata Opera, Artistic Director of the Hudson Valley Chorale, and Associate Conductor of the New York Symphonic Arts Ensemble.
-In October 2014 he conducted the world premiere of Mario Tedesco's Larchmont Woods (for violin soloist and orchestra), as well as Joseph Jongen's impressive Symphonie Concertante for Organ and Orchestra in Larchmont, NY.
-In 2012 Maestro Haigler became the Associate Conductor of SOSNY, the Seniors Orchestral Society of New York, and has so far conducted two concerts, including the New York premiere of the revised version of Beethoven's Piano Concerto No. 4 (video here).
+In 2016 Mr. Haigler became Artistic Director of the Hudson Valley Chorale, and Associate Conductor of the New York Symphonic Arts Ensemble, positions he still holds.
+In October 2014 he conducted the world premiere of Mario Tedesco's Larchmont Woods (for violin soloist and orchestra), as well as Joseph Jongen's impressive Symphonie Concertante for Organ and Orchestra with the Larchmont Symphonia (NY).
+In 2012 Maestro Haigler conducted the Senios Orchestral Society in the New York premiere of the revised version of Beethoven's Piano Concerto No. 4 (video here).

 Michael lives in upper Manhattan.
 In rare moments not involving music, he enjoyes playing bridge and chess, solving crosswords puzzles and Rubik's Cubes of all sizes, and playing golf (badly).